JohnGrime/MolecularUtilities/Programs/README.md

 	  ALL atom data is written in 'best_match.pdb', not just the atoms used in the superposition/RMSD calculation.
 	MolecularUtilities $

 *Example*: the [3P05](https://www.rcsb.org/structure/3P05) PDB file contains a ring of five proteins from the human immunodeficiency virus type 1 (HIV-1).
-Although the proteins in this ring are in principle identical, the experimental structures for each protein are slightly different.
+Although the proteins in this ring are in principle identical, the experimental structures for each protein are slightly different due to e.g. thermal fluctuations.
 Let's see how different they are:

 	MolecularUtilities $ bin/BestStructuralMatch PDB_sources/3P05.pdb 1 PDB_sources/3P05.pdb name=CA resSeq=1-145
 	Set     1 : 136 common filtered atoms : RMSD        0.000 =>        0.000 <- best so far